 In its analysis of the combined workforces of ten of Silicon Valley's 15 largest companies, including Hewlett-Packard, Intel, Cisco Systems, eBay, and Advanced Micro Devices, the San Jose Mercury News found that, although their collective workforces had increased by 16 percent between 1999 and 2005, the share of jobs held by African Americans decreased by 16 percent and the share of Hispanic workers dropped by 11 percent.
-Overall, only 2,200 of the 30,000 workers based at these companies in Silicon Valley were African American or Hispanic.
-These data are startling, especially for Hispanics, who, as a group, comprise 37.6 percent of California's population and 24 percent of the working age population in Silicon Valley.
+46 Overall, only 2,200 of the 30,000 workers based at these companies in Silicon Valley were African American or Hispanic.
+47 These data are startling, especially for Hispanics, who, as a group, comprise 37.6 percent of California's population 48 and 24 percent of the working age population in Silicon Valley.

-Likewise, the percentage of women employed at these ten companies decreased from 37 percent in 1999 to 33 percent in 2005.
-The share of management-level jobs held by women also fell from 28 percent in 2000 to 26 percent in 2005.
-Research conducted in 2009 by Caroline Simard and Andrea Henderson found that, even though men and women in the technical field in Silicon Valley are equally likely to hold mid-level jobs, men are 2.7 times more likely than women to be promoted to a high-ranking job such as vice president or senior manager.
-Page 1999 and 1999 are senior manager.
+Likewise, the percentage of women employed at these ten companies decreased from 37 percent in 1999 to 33 percent in 2005.50 The share of management-level jobs held by women also fell from 28 percent in 2000 to 26 percent in 2005.51 Research conducted in 2009 by Caroline Simard and Andrea Henderson found that, even though men and women in the technical field in Silicon Valley are equally likely to hold mid-level jobs, men are 2.7 times more likely than women to be promoted to a high-ranking job such as vice president or senior manager.52

 By contrast, Asian Americans have experienced significant improvement in employment levels over the last decade and now comprise the majority of computer workers in Silicon Valley.
-The number of Asian American computer workers in Silicon Valley increased from 43 percent in 2000 to a staggering 53.9 percent in 2006-2008.
-Asian American computer workers in Silicon Valley significantly outnumber Whites, who comprised approximately 37 percent of the workforce in 2006-2008 and experienced a significant decline from the 2000 level of 47.1 information would cause commercial harm.
-The department declined to share the text of the detailed arguments made by the companies."
-Id.
+The number of Asian American computer workers in Silicon Valley increased from 43 percent in 2000 to a staggering 53.9 percent in 2006-2008.53 Asian American computer workers in Silicon Valley significantly outnumber Whites, who comprised approximately 37 percent of the workforce in 2006-2008 and experienced a significant decline from the 2000 level of 47.1 percent.54 Some claim that this is likely due to a trend among Silicon Valley firms to hire technology workers from the Pacific Rim.55